 - Commercial dispute resolution

 David is ‘quick, concise and commercial in his advice’ and is ‘unflappable’ (Chambers UK 2014).
-He has extensive experience of commercial litigation (including advisory work) in a wide variety of areas, both in the English Commercial Court (and on appears therefrom) and also domestic and international arbitrations, such as carriage of goods, sale of goods, fraud claims, asset tracing, insurance and reinsurance, contractual and non-contractual termination, jurisdictional disputes, worldwide and other freezing orders, anti-suit injunctions, arbitration disputes, service out of the jurisdiction, guarantee disputes, bills of exchange, and documentary credits.
+He has extensive experience of commercial litigation in a wide variety of areas, both in the English Commercial Court (and on appeals therefrom) and also domestic and international arbitrations, such as fraud claims, carriage of goods, sale of goods, asset tracing, insurance and reinsurance, contractual and non-contractual termination, jurisdictional disputes, worldwide and other freezing orders, anti-suit injunctions, arbitration disputes, service out of the jurisdiction, guarantee disputes, bills of exchange, and documentary credits.

-David has also recently successfully defended a £40m tracing claim advanced by HMRC against a Singaporean client who was alleged to be a co-conspirator in a complex tax fraud: instructed late in the day, David obtained summary judgment in his client’s favour, thereby dismissing HMRC’s claim, just weeks before a four week Chancery Division trial: see EWHC 2892 (Ch).
+David has also recently successfully defended a £40m tracing claim advanced by HMRC against a Singaporean client who was alleged to be a co-conspirator in a complex tax fraud: instructed late in the day, David obtained summary judgment in his client’s favour, thereby dismissing the claim, just weeks before a four week Chancery Division trial.

-David is currently heavily involved defending a variety of fraud and dishonest assistance claims arising from the sale of carbon credits, both in the Financial List (against Citi Bank) and in the tax tribunal (RBS and Citi Bank).
+David is currently heavily involved defending a variety of fraud and dishonest assistance claims arising from the sale of carbon credits, both in the Financial List and in the tax tribunal.

 - Energy & natural resources